-The Joys and Pains of Working Remotely
+The Joys and Pains of Working Remotely in an RV

 As a software developer for 15+ years, I spent a lot of time working remotely.
 Sometimes it was for my own projects, but the majority of that time was for employers.
 Working remotely usually sounds like a dream for many, and while it does have perks, there are definite downsides as well.
 The following examples are things I’ve learned over the years.
 I’d love to hear any other tips you might have in the comments as well.